eblerim/courses/crafting_quality_code/README.md

 # Crafting Quality Code

-As the name suggest this course was about crafting quality code, which means the course provided an introduction to some of the concepts, principles and tools that professional programmers use in their daily work.
+As the name suggest, this course was about crafting quality code, which means that the course provided an introduction to some of the concepts, principles and tools that professional programmers use in their daily work.

 Intended Learning Outcomes (ILOs) of the course were:
 * algorithm design